typedb/typedb/docs/pages/academy/1-GRAKN-intro/2-setup.md

 ## Loading data

 Let's load some data before we start to interact with GRAKN.
 You can download the data from [here](https://github.com/graknlabs/academy/archive/master.zip).
 Unzip, go to the subfolder `short-training`.
-From there, run `./load.sh PATH/TO/GRAKN-DIST grakn`, where `PATH/TO/GRAKN-DIST` being the path to GRAKN core.
+From there, run `./load.sh PATH/TO/GRAKN-DIST academy`, where `PATH/TO/GRAKN-DIST` being the path to GRAKN core.
 This can take a moment.

 ## Visualiser